 The Accounting Certificate fulfills one of the major requirements for students who want to take the Certified Public Accountant (CPA) examination.
 This Certificate also will provide you with a solid accounting foundation for earning other credentials, such as Certified Management Accountant (CMA), Chartered Financial Analyst (CFA), Certified Internal Auditor (CIA) and Certified Financial Planner (CFP).

 View schedule and campus locations:

 Required courses include:

-Principles of Financial Accounting and Reporting (4 units)
+Principles of Financial Accounting and Reporting (4 credits)

 Explore financial accounting and reporting concepts and procedures used in daily business operations.
 Examine the use of economic resources, as well as the obligations and activities of financial entities.
 Learn the use of financial information to analyze the financial health and performance of an enterprise.